usc-sail/barista/README.md

 Similarly, if you have Boost or GraphViz installed at a non-standard location, you can use `--with-boost` and `--with-graphviz` options to specify those.
 By default configure will search standard system folders for Boost and Graphviz.
 Finally, if you have ATLAS installed at a non-standard location, you can use `--with-atlas` option (Linux only).
 See `./configure --help` for details.

+## Upgrade

+To upgrade your barista installation:

+    git pull                                # stop here if already up-to-date make -C tools -j 4 kaldi                # upgrade Kaldi if necessary make -C tools -j 4 libcppa CXX=g++-4.8  # upgrade libcppa if necessary ./configure --prefix=`pwd` --with-compiler=g++-4.8
+    make -j 4
+    make install

+The calls for upgrading Kaldi and libcppa will not do anything unless they need to be upgraded to a newer version to support new barista functionality.